 Town sewers are underground channels which form air communication shafts from one house to another, in all cases except where a house drain is disconnected from the sewer by a water trap and opening to the external air.
-Disease poisons excreted in one house may at any time pass by means of this aerial connection into the drainage pipes of another house in its neighbourhood or remote from it.
-It is impossible for anyone, whether he be chemist, biologist, or physician, to determine when sewer air is free from disease poisons and when it is not; hence the acknowledged necessity of preventing any entrance of drain or sewer air into houses, and the universal adoption by competent authorities of some means of ventilating drains and sewers, and of giving exit to the mixed air and gases at a point as remote as possible from dwellings.
+Disease poisons excreted in one house may possibly pass by means of this aerial connection into the drainage pipes of another house in its neighbourhood or remote from it.
+It is impossible for any one, whether he be chemist, biologist, or physician, to determine with certainty when sewer air is free from disease poisons and when it is not; hence the acknowledged necessity of preventing any entrance of drain or sewer air into houses, and the universal adoption by competent authorities of some means of ventilating drains and sewers, and of giving exit to the mixed air and gases at a point as remote as possible from dwellings.

-The ventilation of sewers is, therefore, a matter of the greatest importance, as the health of a sewered district largely depends on the efficiency of the sewer ventilation.
-The poisons or infective agents of cholera and typhoid fever, and of certain forms of dysentery and diarrhæa, are contained in the discharges from the bowels of the patients suffering from these diseases; and on reaching the sewers it is now generally believed that such discharges may impart their infective qualities to large volumes of sewage, and to the deposits and slime which are so frequently found on the floors and walls of the sewers.
-There can be little doubt, too, that the air in contact with such infected materials also becomes imbued with specifically contagious properties.
-The infective material is in all probability-although actual demonstration is still wanting-due to active living organisms or their germs of the class bacteria, which after evacuation from the body of the patient find a suitable soil for growth and propagation in sewage and sewer deposits.
+The ventilation of sewers is, therefore, a matter of importance, as the health of a sewered district probably depends to some extent on the efficiency of the sewer ventilation.
+The poisons or infective agents of cholera and typhoid fever, and of certain forms of dysentery and diarrhœa, are contained in the discharges from the bowels of the patients suffering from these diseases; and on reaching the sewers it is possible that such discharges may impart their infective qualities to large volumes of sewage, and to the deposits and slime which are so frequently found on the floors and walls of the sewers.
+There can be little doubt, too, that the air in contact with such infected materials may become imbued with specifically contagious properties.